b3rendsh/msxdos2s/jio/server/JIO protocol specification 1_0 draft.md

 - Commands can include an optional CRC.
 - Responses depend on the command and are typically data blocks or acknowledgments.
 - Data is transferred over a serial interface.
+- Word and long word values are provided in little endian format.

 ## Packet structure